Vizb

-Vizb is a CLI tool that transforms Go benchmark raw output into interactive 4D visualizations.
+A CLI tool that transforms Go benchmark raw output into interactive 4D visualizations.
 It allows you to merge multiple benchmark data, apply advanced grouping logic, and explore performance across four dimensions: Source, Group, and two customizable axes (X and Y).
-All within a single and deployable HTML file.
+Available GitHub Action for seamless CI pipeline integration — all within a single deployable HTML file.

 Features